Why You Shouldn’t Fear Sugars and Carbs

 The truth is sugar and carbs are largely misunderstood.

-Popular nutrition contends sugar leads to hormonal imbalances, but what actually leads to hormonal imbalances include ultra-processed foods, living a high-stress lifestyle, consuming vegetable oils, synthetic additives, and fake sugars, as well as poor liver function, or a damaged digestive system.
+Popular nutrition advice often suggest that sugar leads to hormonal imbalances, but what actually leads to hormonal imbalances include ultra-processed foods, living a high-stress lifestyle, consuming vegetable oils, synthetic additives, and fake sugars, as well as poor liver function, or a damaged digestive system.

 Balancing your hormones remains much more complicated than just eliminating carbs from your diet.
 In fact, avoiding quality carbohydrates can often make your hormonal imbalance worse.